 Audacity is one of the most popular audio recording and editing applications on the market and is loved by users who do voice recording for podcasts, vlogging and beyond.

-Audacity has continually proved its worth within the audio recording industry, despite being the only recording application that’s completely free.
-This makes it easy for curious or inexperienced users to try out voice recording software without shelling out an average of $60 or more for a program.
+Audacity has continually proved its worth within the audio recording industry, despite being one of the few recording application that’s completely free.
+This makes it easy for curious or inexperienced users to try out voice recording software (opens in new tab) without shelling out for a program.

-If you come across a problem with Audacity, or simply have a question about the software, finding an answer may be challenging.
-Whereas every other program in our comparison offers at least one method of contacting the company’s technical support team directly – be it via email, phone or live chat – Audacity doesn’t offer that.
-Since the software is open source and free, those kinds of dedicated resources simply can’t exist for this software.
+If you have a problem with Audacity, or want to ask a question about the software, finding an answer may be challenging.
+Whereas every other program in our comparison lists at least one method of contacting the company’s technical support team directly – be it via email, phone or live chat – Audacity doesn’t offer that.
+Since the software is open-source and free, created by a diverse team of volunteers, those kinds of dedicated resources simply can’t exist for this software.

 However, there is a robust and active community user forum on the developer’s website, and a Wiki that holds FAQs and the software's history, where you should be able to find answers for most questions and solutions for troubleshooting issues.

 Audacity may not be the most powerful program out there, but it handles voice recordings well.
 There are lots of options, making this powerful, but with an interface that keeps it all accessible to beginners.

 Overall, Audacity is immensely good value, and offers a superb way for those that want to try audio editing, but without committing to paying, a way to do just that.
 If you want something for free with more of an audio-focus, we recommend trying Acoustica 6 (opens in new tab).